-There are lots of historic, photogenic lighthouses to visit in Maine but none is quite like the Rockland Breakwater Lighthouse.
-This unique and historic lighthouse is perched at the end of a long, granite breakwater in the Rockland, ME harbor.
+There are lots of historic, photogenic lighthouses to visit in Maine, but none is quite like the Rockland Breakwater Lighthouse.
+This unique and historic lighthouse is perched at the end of a long, granite breakwater in Rockland, ME harbor.

 At first sight, one might assume that the 7/8 mile (1.4 km) long granite causeway leading out to the Rockland Breakwater Lighthouse was built to reach the light.
 Only, that’s no causeway – it’s a breakwater, and it was here first.

 A breakwater is a barrier that is built out into a body of water to help “break the water,” protecting a coast or harbor from strong waves.

 Back in the 1850s, the Rockland waterfront was continually battered by severe nor’easters.
 This seasonal damage limited Rockland Harbor’s potential as a commercial port and a harbor of refuge, and breakwaters were proposed.
 Congress approved the plan and, by 1899, the breakwater was in place.

 A couple of severe winter storms that first year showed that the breakwater needed to be higher.
 It was also discovered that the breakwater was a bit of a navigational hazard, itself.
 The solution was the addition of a four-foot-high cap to the breakwater – and the base for a lighthouse at the breakwater’s end.

 By 1902, the Rockland Breakwater Lighthouse was in place, replacing the light at Jameson Point.